Rhubarb Ricotta Tart

 Sugar Balances & Stabilises

-Importantly, sugar does far more than just sweeten:
+Importantly, sugar does far more than simply sweeten—it actively shapes both texture and structure.

-- It delays protein coagulation → creating a smoother texture
+- It delays protein coagulation → therefore, creating a smoother, more delicate set

-- It stabilises whipped egg whites → helping maintain structure
+- It stabilises whipped egg whites → helping to maintain volume and structure during baking

 - It retains moisture → preventing dryness in the finished tart